-The Faculty Personnel Advisor for the 2008-2009 academic year is Alan Rosenbaum, Department of Psychology, College of Liberal Arts and Sciences.
-He is serving his third year.
+The Faculty Personnel Advisor for the 2004-2005 academic year is Curtis K. Behrens, Department of Management, College of Busines.
+He is serving his second year.

 The faculty personnel advisor is a resource person whose services are available to any faculty member (ranked or no-rank faculty), administrator, or personnel body in the university.
 The advisor's role includes such activities as the following:

 To advise faculty members about the personnel policies and procedures within the university and the courses of action open to faculty members;

 To advise and assist faculty members who are experiencing difficulties with the personnel process;

 To advise and assist faculty members dissatisfied with personnel decisions;

 To observe the workings of the personnel process and to recommend needed changes or clarification;